elvisisvan/KuniTux/TERMUX/PRoot vs Chroot.md

-The main different of chroot from PRoot os that it is native.
+The main different of chroot from PRoot is that it is native.
 Unlike PRoot, it does not use ``ptrace()`` for hijacking system call arguments and retrun values to fake the visible file system layout or user/group IDs.
 It does ot cause for overead and works without issue on any device.
 However it requires superuser permissions.

 IF you have rooted device and want to have a better experience  with using the Linux distributions in termux, then use ``chroot``.
 In tis case get started with [Linux Deploy] (https://play.google.com/store/apps/details?id=ru.meefik.linuxdeploy&pli=1) app for automated instaallation.
 Things like shell can be used from Termux of course.